D.C. voting guide: What you need to know about early voting, mail-in ballots

-Despite these improvements, however, the D.C.
+Despite these improvements, the D.C.
 Board of Elections has struggled at times to get its messages across clearly.
 President Trump’s attacks on the U.S. Postal Service have done little to quell anxiety for prospective voters, prompting D.C.
 Mayor Muriel E. Bowser (D) to say recently that she has “a lot of concerns about the upcoming election.”

-“We are seeing unprecedented voter suppression efforts taking place, and real problems of people trying to slow or stop mail, or prevent people from having access,” Bowser told reporters Aug.
-17. “We all need to be braced for an attack on the vote-by-mail system — be as prepared as possible to have as many options for in-person voting for as long as possible to deal with that — and ensure we have enough volunteers and people to support voters.”
+“We are seeing unprecedented voter suppression efforts taking place and real problems of people trying to slow or stop mail, or prevent people from having access,” Bowser told reporters in August.
+“We all need to be braced for an attack on the vote-by-mail system — be as prepared as possible to have as many options for in-person voting for as long as possible to deal with that — and ensure we have enough volunteers and people to support voters.”

 Here are answers to some common questions about how to register to vote and secure your ballot ahead of Election Day.